On this page

 For FBT purposes, an employee includes a:

-The fringe benefit tax rate is 47% for the FBT year 1 April 2022 to 31 March 2023.
-This is paid by an employer based on the value of non-salary benefits provided to its employees.
+The fringe benefit tax rate is 47% for the FBT year 1 April 2023 to 31 March 2024.
+This is paid by an employer based on the value of the particular taxable fringe benefits provided to its employees.
 Employers normally require employees to cover the FBT they pay so that the employer is not out-of-pocket because of the salary packaging arrangement chosen by the employee.

 Note

-There are some general exceptions to the above.
-For example, no FBT is payable on certain work-related benefits that are used mainly in the employee's employment such as electronic devices, software or protective clothing.
-Some minor benefits under $300 are also exempt.
-For example, if an employer provides an employee with flowers on their birthday.
+No FBT is payable on certain work-related benefits that are used mainly in the employee's employment such as electronic devices, software or protective clothing.
+Some minor benefits under $300 are also exempt (for example, if an employer provides an employee with flowers on their birthday).

 Caution